logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ##### Set threshold and severity levels

+Set your threshold and severity levels.

+In the _Trigger if..._ section, click **Add a threshold** to set as many as 5 threshold conditions, each with its own severity tag.

 ![Alert trigger thresholds](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/alerts--trigger-settings.png)

-Set your threshold and severity levels in the _Trigger if..._ section.

-Click **Add a threshold** to set up to 5 threshold levels, each with its own severity tag.

 ##### _(Optional)_ Set notification details